Spritetm/hadbadge2019_fpgasoc/README.md

 ---
 At the moment, the SOC is a dual-core RiscV processor that uses the external PSRAM as it's main memory through an internal cache.
-There's a simple uart for debugging, as well as a framebuffer-based graphics subsystem for the LCD and HDMI interfaces.
+There's a simple uart for debugging, as well as a framebuffer- and tile-based graphics subsystem for the LCD and HDMI interfaces.